blessingstommy/Recipe-management/README.md

 # Recipe-management
-#This is a simple console application for managing ingredients and recipe
-# Recipe Management Console Application

 This is a simple console application for managing recipes.
 Users can enter recipe details, view the recipe, scale the recipe, reset ingredient quantities, and clear all data.

 ## Getting Started